processing/p5.js-website-legacy/contributor_docs/i18n_contribution.md

 ## Working on existing translations

 ### Translation of all pages except Reference and Examples
-Each website is written in [.hbs](https://www.npmjs.com/package/hbs) format -files created with Handlebars and written using HTML rules- using handlers to access the i18n data of each language and render.
+Each webpage is written in [.hbs](https://www.npmjs.com/package/hbs) format -files created with the library Handlebars and written using HTML rules- using handlers to access the i18n data of each language and render.
+Each handler binds an specific spot on the HTML script with an specific content stored in a database, and is replaced by it when the page is built.
 Hbs files are stored under `src/template/pages`.

 The i18n data is stored in [.yml](https://en.wikipedia.org/wiki/YAML) files in the `src/data` folder of this repo.
 For example, under the above mentioned path the .yml files for English, Spanish and Chinese can be found as follows: